New ads only

 Transcode to: (Some users, depending on permissions; optional) The formats you want to include in your VAST tag when the publisher has specific creative file requirements.
 Formats accepted by most publishers are selected by default.

 Custom Transcode: (Beta users only; not available when Vertical Video is selected) ) Indicates that the video uses custom transcode.
 If you select this option, then specify the file format, video bitrate, zoom, and dimensions for up to three custom transcode versions.

-XTrader: (Some users, depending on permissions) Indicates that the video uses an X_TRADER feed(s).
+XTrader: (Some users, depending on permissions) Indicates that the video uses one or more X_TRADER feed.

 Upload Video: To upload a raw asset to DSP.
 When you select this, do the following: